Alicepinch/stay-in-st-tropez/README.md

 #### User stories:

-- As a user I would like to Explore the different Restaurants I can visit.
+- As a user I would like to explore the different Restaurants I can visit.
-- As a user I would like to Explore the different Beachs I can visit.
+- As a user I would like to explore the different Beachs I can visit.
-- As a user I would like to Explore the different Vineyards I can visit.
+- As a user I would like to explore the different Vineyards I can visit.
-- As a user I would like to Explore the different Hotels I can stay if I visit.
+- As a user I would like to explore the different Hotels I can stay if I visit.
 - As a user I would like to be able to get in contact in case of further questions/information.
 - As a user I would like to get a vibe of the area and gain some basic background information.